 The previous Alumni survey was conducted in 2004.
-National aggregate results can be downloaded in PDF format.
+National aggregate results are available.

 In surveys so far, the quality and enthusiasm of the teaching staff emerged as a main determinant of the quality of the student experience.
 Economics itself came in for a great deal of praise as an interesting and challenging subject.
 The students have also shown a demand for active involvement in learning.

 National survey of economics departments 2001

 Our 2001 survey of Economics Departments gave a national overview of teaching practice, involving 40 department contacts.
 The responses showed the rate of use of various teaching and assessment styles and technologies.
 A short summary of the results is available.